 2. What are the costs involved in your insurance outsourcing services?

-Cost-wise, it is true that outsourcing involves a big upfront investment (for a hosted solution) or a monthly all-in service fee which sometimes discourage company owners who are new in the business.
+Cost-wise, it is true that outsourcing involves a big upfront investment (for a hosted solution) or a monthly all-in service fee which sometimes discourages company owners who are new in the business.

-Examples of your cost savings that come with outsourcing includes:
+Examples of cost savings that come with outsourcing include:

 - Operation expenses – rent of office space, electricity, supplies

 - Government-mandated employee benefits

 The all-in monthly fees you pay your service provider covers all that you need to operate your business with ease so you can focus on growth and revenue-generating activities.

 3. Do you only get outsource insurance professionals?